lsst-sqre/sqr-086/index.md

 ### Service descriptors for TAP schema documentation

-DataLink service descriptors annotate a result with a link endpoints that can be called by the client to get information related to the result.
+DataLink service descriptors annotate a result with metadata about link endpoints that can be called by the client to get information related to the result.
 For a TAP query result, the service descriptor would be embedded in the result's VOTable under a `RESOURCE` element with a `type="meta"` attribute.

 ```{note}